khliland/CCI/README.md

 set.seed(1985)
 dat <- BinaryData(500)

-set.seed(1985)
-dat <- BinaryData(500)

 CCI.test(formula = Y ~ X | Z1 + Z2, data = dat, data_type = "binary")
 CCI.test(formula = Y ~ X | Z1 + Z2, data = dat, data_type = "binary", method = "xgboost")
 ```
 In the second example, we set method = "xgboost", which applies extreme gradient boosting as the machine learning algorithm for testing.
-The CCI package provides three built-in methods: the linear model "lm", random forest "rf" (default), and extreme gradient boosting ("xgboost").
+The CCI package provides three built-in methods: the linear model ("lm"), random forest ("rf") (default), and extreme gradient boosting ("xgboost").
 Random forest is the default because it provides a balance between speed and accuracy.
 However, "xgboost" is more robust, and is recommended.
-You can also define your own custom machine learning algorithm.
+You can also define your own custom machine learning algorithm, more on that later.

 Testing conditional independence with categorical data types is difficult.
 The CCI-package can handle such cases,  but requires quit large data sets, again, we recommend to use xgboost.
 Unfortunately, it is also a little slow.